Annamarie2019/ExampleDApps/README.md

 - `local` or `testnet` (for both the test and the deploy steps)

 \[Editor: Should they run local for everything, except `deposit-address` and `send-token`?
 (If so, I could enter for them and point out to use testnet only for transactions.)
-If not, what are the criteria for choosing?]
+If not, what are the criteria for choosing?
+Is there a default?]

 - `source-chain` and `destination-chain`

 \[Editor: Such as?
 What's the correct way to identify each?
-Explained somewhere?]
+Explained somewhere?
+What are the defaults?]

 - variables such as `message`, `amount`, and `account`

-\[Editor: What is the expected syntax: message: "message"?, amount: whole numbers?, account: how are accounts identified..."string of numbers"?]
+\[Editor: What is the expected syntax: message: "message"?, amount: whole numbers?, account: how are accounts identified..."string of numbers"?
+What are the defaults?]

+\[Editor: In regard to this phrase: "All params are optional and have default values and can be ommited."
+How can you relay a message without a message, source, or destination?
+These must be required.
+I think the writer means it in the sense that it's optional for the user to enter a value bc there are defaults.
+In API, the convention is to call variables with default values "required".
+Please confirm and I'll find a way to reword this.]

 and run the test and deploy.